chriskrycho/v5.chriskrycho.com/site/library/Red Mars.md

     cover: https://cdn.chriskrycho.com/file/chriskrycho-com/images/red-mars.jpg
     author: Kim Stanley Robinson
     year: 1992
+    review:
         rating: Recommended
-    review: >
+        summary: >
             <cite>Red Mars</cite> is not a perfect book—but its ambition is astounding, and it made me think hard about things down here on earth (the way the very best sci-fi does).
 tags:
     - science fiction
     - ethics